 To make the chocolate donuts ( my favorite), melt the chocolate chips in either the microwave or on the stovetop.
 Make sure you stir often.
 Only melt until the chocolate chips are dissolved and the chocolate is smooth.
 Dip a small amount of the Cheerios into the melted chocolate.
 (I do about ten at a time.)
 Using a fork or toothpicks, take each one out individually and let the excess chocolate drip off.
 Place them on a covered plate.
 You can leave them as a plain chocolate donut or add some sprinkles to them.
 If you are doing the sprinkles, make sure you add the sprinkles before the chocolate dries.
 This is why I would suggest only doing a small amount at a time.
 Place them in the refrigerator until the chocolate sets. (about 15-30 minutes).

 For our donuts, I used an empty matchbox for the donut box.
 Just take some plain white paper and cover the box where you need to cover up the print or cardboard.
 I printed a label that said “Elf Donuts”, but you can also just write on it or have your kids add their touches to the box.
 Only about 12 elf donuts will it into the box, so some will have to be placed on the side.
-I hope you and your kids have fun putting these out on Christmas eve! :o)

 - 1 cup Cheerios